Purp1eW0lf/Blue-Team-Notes/README.md

 * `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList`
 * `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList\[Long-SID-Number-HERE]`

+Query user's wallpaper.
+Once we know a user’s SID, we can go and look at these things:
+* `HKU\S-1-5-18\Control Panel\Desktop\`

 ### Remove a reg entry
 If there's a malicious reg entry, you can remove it this way